 Cendol (English pronunciation: /?t??nd?l/) is a traditional dessert originating from South East Asia which is popular in Indonesia, Malaysia, Singapore, Vietnam, Philippines, and Southern Thailand (where it is called lortchorng Singapore).
+In Vietnamese cuisine, a similar dish is called che ba mau or che th?p c?m.
+Source: Wikipedia.

 The dessert’s basic ingredients consist of coconut milk, a worm-like jelly made from rice flour with green food coloring (usually derived from the pandan leaf), shaved ice and palm sugar.
 Next to these basic recipe, other ingredients such as red beans, glutinous rice, grass jelly, creamed corn, might also included.